 This will open the Performance settings and options available in Hub 2.0.

-If you haven’t set up Hummingbird Pro on your site, click the Activate button to start tracking and managing your site’s Performance in the Hub.
-This will install and activate Hummingbird Pro on your website and begin a Performance scan looking for areas to improve your site’s performance.
+If you have not yet set up Hummingbird Pro on your site, click the Activate button to start tracking and managing your site’s Performance in the Hub.
+This will install and activate Hummingbird Pro and Smush Pro on your website and begin a Performance scan looking for areas to improve your site’s performance.

 You can also choose to activate this module with any of your custom configurations already pre-applied.
-Check the Use config set-up checkbox and select the custom configs you want to apply.
+Check the Apply recommended settings using configs checkbox and select the custom configs you want to apply.
 See our Custom Configs documentation for more on this feature.